Pseudo-Atom/Pseudo-Atom/README.md

 ## Hi there 👋

+Frontend Engineer specializing in production-grade UI architecture.
+My focus is on engineering fundamentals, referential determinism, and browser rendering performance.

+#### Core Competencies

-Hello, World!
-Resolute frontend engineer specializing in semantic HTML, ARIA-aware accessibility, cascade and specificity hygiene, responsive systems with Flexbox/Grid/container queries, SSR hydration determinism, critical-path CSS, granular code-splitting, compositing isolation, RUM-driven performance budgets and tokenized design systems
+*   CSS Architecture: Strict cascade and specificity hygiene, compositing isolation, and tokenized design systems.
+Implementation of modern layouts using Flexbox, Grid, and Container Queries.
+*   Accessibility: Semantic markup strategy and ARIA implementation in compliance with WCAG standards.
+*   Performance: Management of Core Web Vitals (LCP/CLS) through critical-path CSS extraction and granular code-splitting.
+*   SSR Integrity: Mitigating hydration mismatches and enforcing determinism in server-rendered contexts.
+*
+*Focused on complex layout implementation and performance auditing.*